 Currently, UMUKAC uses the 60-level version of the UM.
 The 60 levels go from the surface up to 84 km, with a resolution of 1km or below around the tropopause.
-Two horizontal standard resolutions are in use: N48 corresponding to an Arakaw-C grid of $3.75^{\circ}\times2.5^{\circ}$ and N96, corresponding to a grid of $1.875^{\circ}\times1.25^{\circ}$ (longitude×latitude).
+Two horizontal standard resolutions are in use: N48 corresponding to an Arakaw-C grid of 3.75°×2.5° and N96, corresponding to a grid of 1.875°×1.25° (longitude×latitude).
 The dynamical core of the model is described by Davies et al. (2005).
-Unlike most climate models, the models formulation is non-hydrostatic and the vertical coordinate system is hybrid-height.
+Unlike most climate models, the models formulation is nonhydrostatic and the vertical coordinate system is hybrid-height.
 Advection in the model is semi-Lagrangian (Priestley, 1993).
 Gravity wave drag comprises an orographic (Webster et al., 2003) and a parameterised spectral component (Scaife et al., 2002); the latter addresses subgridscale momentum transport from the troposphere to the middle atmosphere.
 Radiation follows Edwards and Slingo (1996) with 9 bands in the long- and 6 in the shortwave part of the spectrum.
 In the version considered here the model is run in an atmosphere-only mode forced with prescribed sea surface temperatures (SSTs) and sea ice.
 A comprehension ocean model is coupled, but will not be used in the framework of this project.
 The stratospheric chemistry is described in Morgenstern et al. (2009).
 Since the publication of this paper the photolysis model has been updated to Fast-Jx (Neu et al., 2007), the chemistry schemes for the stratosphere and the troposphere have been merged (optional), and the nudging capability (the option to constrain the model with observed meteorology) has been continuously developed and exploited (Telford et al., 2008 and 2009).

 Apart from CCMVal runs, attribution studies for volcanic disturbances are performed (Telford et al., 2009), and support the attribution of observed ozone changes and variability.
 Sensitivity studies are used to establish important chemistry-climate interactions (Braesicke et al., 2010).

 Deficiencies identified in integrations of the recent past are taken into account when interpreting projections of ozone throughout the 21st century.

 Classic requirements: UMUKCA as currently used by UCAM is a chemistry-climate model capable of performing seasonal to centennial integrations.
 Integrations of the recent past are regularly performed with this model system (e.g. 1960 to present day).
 Validation of the modelled ozone includes assessments of the total ozone annual cycle, estimates of interannual variability, and trends in comparison to observations.
 In addition, latitude-height cross-sections of ozone mixing ratios are compared with well established satellite climatologies, usually concentrating on zonal and monthly mean distributions (Morgenstern et al., 2009).
 In addition, attribution studies for volcanic disturbances are performed (Telford et al., 2009), and support the attribution of observed ozone changes and variability.
 Deficiencies identified in integrations of the recent past are taken into account when interpreting projections of ozone throughout the 21st century.
 A joint assessment of many CCMs, including UMUKCA, can be found in the SPARC CCMVal Report and in WMO 2010 (see citations above).
-More recent work contributed to the WMO 2014 report using updated versions of the model and new integrations (e.g. Keeble et al., 2014 and Nowack et al. 2015).

 Forthcoming requirements: In the future, a stronger emphasise will be on the comparison and validation of the vertical structure of ozone changes.
 This will require homogenised longitudinally resolved ozone products with a quality flag and binned in a suitable way (ozone being a function of longitude, latitude, height and time).
 Currently, the model can be run with a satellite and flight track emulator to sample the model like observations, also considering a vertical weighting (e.g. an averaging kernel), if required.
 At the moment this is done for case studies only, but a more general use is envisaged.
-Further exploitation of the nudged UMUKCA (Telford et al., 2008 and 2009) in conjunction with ERA-Interim are conducted.In addition, diagnostic work focusing on the ozone QBO is under way using also EMAC model data and newly available satellite data.
+Further exploitation of the nudged UMUKCA (Telford et al., 2008 and 2009) in conjunction with ERA-Interim is planned.